geerlingguy/youtube/README.md

 ## Sponsorships

 I accept sponsorships sparingly.
+And I will _never_ do a paid video (where someone pays me to say certain things in a dedicated video).
 Every sponsor I've had on the channel is a company or small business I've interacted with on a personal level—either through direct communication with owners or personal use or interest in the products they offer.

 ### Sponsor Vetting